Floer theory for the variation operator of an isolated singularity

 Here, $c_{1,2}$ denotes the standard continuation map for Hamiltonian Floer complexes. $c_{L_1, L_2}$ and $c_{\rho(L_1), L_2}$ denote corresponding continuation maps of Lagrangian Floer complexes which are quasi-isomorphisms.

-We first build a family of complex structures on $\R \times [0,1]$ by constructing a diffeomorphism $\Psi_{R\in[1,\infty)}: \R \times [0,1] \to \R \times [0,1]$ as in Subsection \ref{subsubsec: First homotopy} so that its induced complex structure degenerates into a desired configuration depicted in the Figure \ref{fig:degen4} below.
+We first build a family of complex structures on $\R \times [0,1]$ by constructing a diffeomorphism $\Psi_{R\in[1,\infty)}: \R \times [0,1] \to \R \times [0,1]$ as in Subsection \ref{subsubsec: First homotopy} so that its induced complex structure degenerates into the desired configuration depicted in the Figure \ref{fig:degen4} below.